The River Wye

 The Teifi is one of Wales’ longest rivers at 73 miles, running along the boundary between Carmarthenshire and Ceredigion for most of its length, and Ceredigion and Pembrokeshire for its final three miles.
 Not just long and beautiful, the Teifi is an adventure playground for kayaking, canoeing, coasteering and river-swimming.

 Llandysul Paddlers organises all of the above, as well as an annual river festival in the summer and the ‘Teifi Tour’ – a weekend of paddling and partying – in the autumn.
 The Teifi also is where one of the most spectacular wildlife events of the year happens each autumn: the salmon leap.
+Head to Cenarth Falls to see it and pop into the National Coracle Centre while you’re there to learn about the rather romantic-sounding tradition of coracle fishing: heading out in a round-bottomed boat at night (only once seven stars have appeared in the sky, mind) to fish for salmon and sewin, a local speciality.

 The River Tywi (and the Cennen!)